-- Take on a 7-day camping trek to the Himalayan giant of Mount Jomolhari
+- Go on a 7-day camping trek to the Himalayan giant of Mount Jomolhari

-- Explore the main cultural highlights of Western Bhutan
+- Explore the cultural highlights of Western Bhutan

-- Day hike to the spectacular Tiger's Nest Monastery
+- Hike to the spectacular Tiger's Nest Monastery

-- Experience local life in Bhutan’s authentic countryside
+- Experience local life in Bhutan’s quiet countryside

 |Day 7||Trek to Soi Tangthanka||Tented camp|